-Note: If you generated your own server certificate, and you want to enable Client Authentication for it, your server certificate must contain the TLS Web Client Authentication (1.3.6.1.5.5.7.3.2) value in the Extended Key Usage section.
+Many existing z/OS certificates will be configured to act as server certificates.
+However, Zowe requires certificates to be enabled for Client Authentication so its servers can communicate and trust each other.
+To do this, ensure that the certificate contains the TLS Web Client Authentication (1.3.6.1.5.5.7.3.2) value in the Extended Key Usage section.

 Additionally, the Digital signature and/or key agreement must also be set as extension value in the Key Usage section.
 For more information, see key usage extensions and extended key usage.

-For more information on the Zowe launch topology, see Topology of the Zowe z/OS launch process.
+For more information about the Zowe launch topology, see Topology of the Zowe z/OS launch process.